Who We Are

 Frequently Asked Questions

 A food bank is a non-profit organization that collects and redistributes food to hunger-relief charities.
 Food Bank for the Heartland works with individuals, organizations, food manufacturers and distributors, grocery stores, the USDA and Feeding America to procure food.
 We also purchase food to supplement donations.
-The food is warehoused in our distribution center, and with help from volunteers, it is sorted, packed and re-distributed across Nebraska and western Iowa.
+The food is warehoused in our distribution center, and with help from volunteers, it is sorted, packed, and re-distributed across Nebraska and western Iowa.

 Items in the highest demand include those the Food Bank often buys.
 The list includes macaroni and cheese, peanut butter, rice, pancake mix, canned chicken, boxed potatoes, canned fruit and canned green beans.
 Learn more.